Parilman & Associates – Helping Consumers Evaluate Potential Talcum Powder Ovarian Cancer Lawsuits

 To date, there is not quite enough known with regards to the quantifiable risk faced by women who use baby powder and the possibility of developing ovarian cancer.
 While studies have been done that labeled this risk as scientifically insignificant, many doctors have decried these study conclusions as lacking.
 That’s because these studies did not fully look at the potential impact of using these products on a long-term basis.

 If you are one of the millions of people who use talcum powder as part of your daily hygiene, you should use caution and perhaps speak to your doctor about the potential risks of ovarian cancer.
 If you have been diagnosed with this disease and you believe that it could be due to the use of these products, you need to take steps to protect yourself.
 You can start by contacting the baby powder ovarian cancer lawyers at Parilman & Associates today to schedule a free initial consultation.
-Simply email the firm by completing the contact form on this page or call 800-885-DRUG.
+Simply email the firm by completing the contact form on this page or call 800-391-8000.